header parallax image

 Allied Plans for the Battle of Berlin

-Leading up to the Battle for Berlin, Soviet Premier Joseph Stalin considered the city to be one of the major prizes of the war.
-He feared that the British would beat the Soviets to the city with UK Field Marshal Bernard Montgomery’s 21st Army Group that was advancing from Holland into Northern Germany.
-Due to fears of Hitler escaping to the south into Austria, U.S. General Dwight D. Eisenhower made the decision to plan for a broad front offensive using the U.S. 9th Army to conduct mopping-up operations in the Ruhr and then advance eastwards towards the Erfurt-Leipzig-Dresden line.
-At the same time, Montgomery’s 21st Army Group would protect the northern flank of the Allies and General Jacob Devers’ 6th Army Group would protect the southern flank.
-The end result would be to meet the Soviet’s advance around Dresden and effectively cut Germany in half.
-The decision to not make Berlin the focus of the Allied advance was not popular with Churchill, especially after the Soviets had started back tracking on a number of agreements made at the Yalta conference.
+Leading up to the Battle for Berlin, Soviet Premier Joseph Stalin considered the city one of the war’s major prizes.
+He feared the British would beat the Soviets to the city with UK Field Marshal Bernard Montgomery’s 21st Army Group advancing from Holland into Northern Germany.
+Due to fears of Hitler escaping to the south into Austria, U.S. General Dwight D. Eisenhower decided to plan a broad front offensive using the U.S. 9th Army to conduct mopping-up operations in the Ruhr and then advance eastwards towards the Erfurt-Leipzig-Dresden line.
+At the same time, Montgomery’s 21st Army Group would protect the northern flank of the Allies, and General Jacob Devers’ 6th Army Group would defend the southern flank.
+The result would be to meet the Soviet’s advance around Dresden and effectively cut Germany in half.
+The decision not to make Berlin the focus of the Allied advance was not popular with Churchill, especially after the Soviets had started backtracking on several agreements made at the Yalta conference.

 Battle of Berlin Video